• About Click&Boat

 • E-mail

-The second part of Click&Boat‘s Guide to Sailing in Greece takes you to the western part of the country and the stunning Ionian Islands.
-As the Sporades islands, presented in the first part of our sailing guide, they come in all sizes and shapes, from large and popular Corfu to tiny Paxos.
-Sailing lovers who hire a yacht in Greece will enjoy the opportunity to hop from one island to another and explore unspoilt coves and beaches.
+The second part of Click&Boat‘s Guide to Sailing in Greece takes you to the western part of the country: the stunning Ionian Islands.
+They come in all sizes and shapes, from large and popular Corfu to tiny Paxos.
+Sailing lovers who hire a yacht in Greece will enjoy island-hopping and exploring unspoilt coves and beaches.

 Sailing in the Ionian Islands with Ulysses

-A boating trip in the Ionian Islands inevitably has to start from Corfu, the island where Ulysses encountered Nausicaa, the Princess of Phaeacia.
-The island has many marinas to dock your boat; we recommend the old harbour of Corfu town, Port Mandraki (managed by Corfu Sailing Club), or Gouvia on the north of the island.
-In Corfu town you can admire the Venetian arsenal, dating back to 1716.
-Hiking buffs will enjoy climbing Mount Pantokrator for a unique view of the Ionian sea, continental Greece and the Albanian coast.
+Start from Corfu, the island where Ulysses encountered Nausicaa, the Princess of Phaeacia.
+The island has many marinas to dock your boat.
+We recommend the old harbour of Corfu town, Port Mandraki or Gouvia on the north of the island.
+In Corfu town, you can admire the Venetian arsenal, dating back to 1716.
+Hiking enthusiasts can climb Mount Pantokrator for a unique view of the Ionian Sea, continental Greece and the Albanian coast.

 boat hire in Greece

-A trip around this cosmopolitan island can take you to the sheltered bays of Sagiada and Kassopi, facing the Albanian coast, and then to Agios Stefanos and the picturesque town of Paleokastritsa on the northwest.
-Around 25 miles from the latter is the southernmost edge of the island, Kavos, a town popular among young Brits for its vibrant nightlife.
-For a one-day trip, we recommend a visit to Petriti, a traditional fishing village a few miles from Corfu town on the southeast where you can taste some of the island’s local specialties.
+A trip around this cosmopolitan island can take you to the sheltered bays of Sagiada and Kassopi, facing the Albanian coast.
+Sail to Agios Stefanos and the picturesque town of Paleokastritsa to the northwest.
+Around 25 miles from the latter is the southernmost edge of the island, Kavos, known for its nightlife.
+We recommend visiting Petriti, a traditional fishing village a few miles from Corfu, to taste some of the island’s local specialities.

-Sivota, an up-and-coming sailing destination, has a modern quay to dock, as well as a small marina nearby.
-The beach here is sandy and its crystal clear waters will take your breath away.
-However, it can be extremely crowded during the busy summer season.
+Sivota, an up-and-coming sailing destination, has a modern quay and a small marina nearby.
+The beach here is sandy, and its crystal clear waters will take your breath away.
+However, the village tends to get crowded during the summer months.

-Back to the Ionian islands, your first stop is Lefkada, an idiosyncratic island separated from continental Greece by a narrow channel.
+Back to the Ionian islands, your first stop is Lefkada.
+It’s a distinctive island separated from continental Greece by a narrow channel.
 Hiking enthusiasts will enjoy climbing the summit of Mount Stavrotas (1158 m).
-And if you have a day or two to explore this beautiful island, it’s worth visiting the small towns of Nidri and Vlikho where you can dock at night.
+And if you have a day or two to explore, it’s worth visiting the small towns of Nidri and Vlikho.

 hire a yacht in Greece